To add content, ask questions.

 - Alcanzar vs. Lograr: to achieve

-Alcanzar vs. Lograr: understanding the difference between two Spanish verbs for “to achieve” and how to use each correctly.
+Alcanzar vs. Lograr: overview of the difference between these Spanish verbs for "to achieve" or "to reach," with examples and usage rules.

 - Continuar vs. Seguir: to continue